CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

     passed
 ```

-#### Additional Feature: Radix Sort
+### Additional Feature: Radix Sort

 * I implemented parallel radix sort as an additional module to the `stream_compaction` subproject (and additionally, a CPU std::sort function for comparison).
+The implementation can be found in `radix.cu` and `radix.h`.

 * The radix sort function takes as input, the size of the array, along with pointers to the input and output arrays.
 Below is a code snippet from a radix test in the main method, showing how it is called: